 Blue Meridian's Investment

-The $60M investment over the first year presents an opportunity to build the capacity for HBCUs – which already deliver strong results – to permanently improve their ability to achieve economic mobility outcomes for their Black students and communities primarily in the Southeast.
+Rather than channeling resources to 107 different institutions, our investment in the HBCU Transformation Project partners with key intermediaries that build on the foundation already created by TMCF, UNCF, and EdAdvancement.
+The nearly $200M investment over a total of five years presents an opportunity to build the capacity for HBCUs – which already deliver strong results – to permanently improve their ability to achieve economic mobility outcomes for their primarily Black students and communities in the Southeast.

 The initial $60 million investment supports the investee intermediaries and a first cohort of high-performing and high-potential HBCUs

 The second investment of $124 million supports a second cohort and aims to increase enrollment and strengthen the ecosystem of providers available to support long-term transformation effort